-We know substantive and procedural tax laws, so we evaluate the strengths and weaknesses of each case to advise clients on risks and devise a strategy to obtain a favorable settlement or, if necessary, persuasively advance our client’s position at trial.
+We know substantive and procedural tax laws, so we evaluate the strengths and weaknesses of each case to advise the client on risks and devise a strategy to obtain a favorable settlement or, if necessary, persuasively advance their position at trial.

 Criminal tax violations

 Described as “a haven for clients in trouble,” by The American Lawyer, we often apply our white collar defense experience to clients with criminal tax issues.
 Our detailed understanding of the investigative tools that the IRS employs and the procedures that the IRS must follow to refer a case to the DOJ for prosecution enables us to effectively advocate for our clients in order to avoid prosecution.